List of Tohoku Initiatives

 Tasukeai Japan|助けあいジャパン

-Information Provision, National Government
+Information Provision, Not-for-Profit Initiative

 Delivering information that is as reliable as possible.
 Offering advice and opportunities for people who want to help.
 Excellent Map that locates local and national recovery and support initiatives.